HackYourFuture-CPH/program/courses/foundation/team-processes-intro/week1/session-plan.md

 4. Responding to change over following a plan

 Plans are useful, but things change.
-Be open minded to new ideas, feedback and issues that arise, rather than stubbonly sticking to a plan.
+Be open minded to new ideas, feedback and issues that arise, rather than stubbornly sticking to a plan.

 ### Exercise: Draw a Rocket